Electric street transport is equated with clean, breathable city air, something that opinion polls have constantly shown almost everyone wants.

 Heijmans (installing the charging points), Arriva (driver training and bus operation) and Enexis (connection of the charging system).
 More information can be found at this link (which will open in a new window):

-In 2013 similar trails will commence on a 12½ mile bus route in Milton Keynes.
-These trials will use eight battery electric buses operating every day of the week and there will be three charging stations.
+In 2013 similar trails are expected to commence on a 12½ mile bus route in Milton Keynes which operates every day of the week and will involve three charging stations.
+Whilst only seven diesel buses are needed to operate this service the extra 10 minute

 In autumn 2008 a major global transport vehicle manufacturer announced proposals for an induction system which would be installed under the road along (much of) the transports' route, with the vehicles drawing power as they travel over it; and also storing their own regenerated braking energy to lower the overall demand on the power supply system when the vehicle is accelerating from rest and permit operation at locations where there is no power supply.
 Although primarily promoted as being for trams it was stated as being suitable for electric buses too.